Overview

 The Anxiety and Depression Association of America (ADAA) has numerous resources for people with panic disorder, including webinars, videos, blogs, and stories from people sharing their experiences.
 The ADAA also has information about various support groups, including online and in-person.

-If you’re looking for resources about relaxation techniques, the National Center for Complementary and Integrative Health offers a wealth of information, including links to research, ways to find a doctor, and explanations about how certain techniques can help.
+If you’re looking for resources about relaxation techniques to help with panic disorder or panic attacks, the National Center for Complementary and Integrative Health offers a wealth of information, including links to research, ways to find a doctor, and explanations about how certain techniques can help.

 For help with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).